Japan · c. 1600–present (Edo period origins)

 Iconic japanese irezumi works include: Kuniyoshi, Suikoden Heroes woodblocks (1827–1830); Full-body horimono suits; Hokusai, The Great Wave (ukiyo-e influence); Horiyoshi III, 108 Heroes of the Suikoden (modern); Ed Hardy, Tattoo City flash sheets.

 Generate unique japanese irezumi SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.